neilzilla/hass-renpho/README.md

 # Renpho Weight

-This is a custom component to import weight and last weigh time from the Renpho app into Home Assistant.
+This is a custom component to import weight and last weight time from the Renpho app into Home Assistant.

 ### Installation